-- 71. Furthermore, IRENA is in the process of finalising an assessment of the existing work on the environmental impact of renewable energy solutions.
-The data are being analysed to provide an overview of environmental impacts, recommended data sources and gaps in knowledge. - 72.
-IRENA has engaged in an analysis of the key needs and gaps in the field of standardisation.
-This analysis has triggered considerable interest from a variety of stakeholders, resulting in the establishment of a collaborative network that includes relevant international standards development organisations, such as the International Organisation for Standardisation (ISO) and the International Electrotechnical Commission (IEC), as well as standards users, including industrial associations and manufacturers.
-In October 2012, IRENA hosted the network meeting for the first time in Bonn, Germany defining concrete actions to address the priority needs concerning renewable energy standards, testing and certification. - 73.
-Within the framework of the Pacific Renewable Energy Roadmap, IRENA is facilitating a series of expert meetings in the Pacific Islands with the aim of overcoming the issue of non-harmonised standards for PV systems by deploying harmonised technical guidelines across the region.
+- 73. Within the framework of the Pacific Renewable Energy Roadmap, IRENA is facilitating a series of expert meetings in the Pacific Islands with the aim of overcoming the issue of non-harmonised standards for PV systems by deploying harmonised technical guidelines across the region.
 They will also be used to obtain feedback from island countries on specific opportunities and barriers to be considered in the development of a regional roadmap. - 74.
 Progress has been made in the development of a patent platform to make patent information easily accessible to Members.
 A concept on the patent platform is being developed in collaboration with the World Intellectual Property Organization (WIPO) and the European Patent Office (EPO).
 This tool helps policy makers assess technology trends and potential investment options for renewable energy technologies.
-In order to disseminate this information and gather feedback, IRENA organised two workshops, with an additional one to be held before the end of 2012.
-Following the workshop in May, the United Nations Framework Convention on Climate Change (UNFCCC) Technology Committee requested IRENA's assistance in the assessment of intellectual property rights (IPR) issues and policies related to the renewable energy technology. - 75.
+In order to disseminate this information and gather feedback, IRENA organised three workshops in the course of 2012.
+Following the workshop in May, the United Nations Framework Convention on Climate Change (UNFCCC) Technology Executive Committee requested IRENA's assistance in the assessment of intellectual property rights (IPR) issues and policies related to the renewable energy technology. - 75.
 IRENA, in cooperation with the Government of Malta, convened a global gathering to discuss the deployment of renewables on islands.
 The participants resolved to build on the outcome of the Rio+20 Conference on Sustainable Development through increased use of renewable sources and technologies to strengthen energy security, generate employment and boost social and economic well-being.
-The communiqué adopted at the meeting reiterated islands'

-"commitment to accelerated deployment of renewables" and outlined the way forward for cooperation among islands globally and with IRENA.
+The communiqué adopted at the meeting reiterated islands' "commitment to accelerated deployment of renewables" and outlined the way forward for cooperation among islands globally and with IRENA.